Harlem Walking Tour [self-guided in 11 stops]

 Visit this small church, founded in 1954, with a big heart and energetic services to feed your soul.

 Ask any Harlem native and they will tell you that they always make sure they are present for the first Sunday Service.

-You should attend one of the Reverend Crenshaw services at the Greater Tabernacle Baptist Church, to experience one of the most genuine gospel service in Harlem.
+You should attend one of the Reverend Crenshaw’s services at the Greater Tabernacle Baptist Church, to experience one of the most genuine gospel service in Harlem.

 Just a reminder that you should attend the entire service.

-Tourists that want to visit just a few minutes are not really welcomed.
+Tourists who want to visit just a few minutes are not really welcome.